-Figure 1 The usage and output of meltR.A in the MeltR package.
+Figure 1.
+The usage and output of meltR.A in the MeltR package.
 (A) The usage of meltR.A in an R script.
 (1) The data frame (df) containing the absorbance data, created by reading a flat text file.
 (2) A vector containing the nucleic acid type and sequence, used to calculate extinction coefficients.
 Alternatively, custom extinction coefficients can be provided (Supplemental file 2).
 (3) Duplex type, either "Monomolecular.2State", "Heteroduplex.2State", or "Homoduplex.2State".
 (4) The temperature used to calculate the RNA concentration using Beer’s law.
-(3) The temperature range that is fit.
+(5) The temperature range that is fit.
 Used for manual baseline trimming.
 Either a vector specifying a single range for the whole data set, or a list of vectors, one for each sample.
 (B) The output of meltR.A.
 (1) Thermodynamic parameters for method 1, generated by fitting each curve in a data set individually.
 (2) Comparison of the results for the different methods.
 Method 1 averaged the results from fitting each melting curve individually.
 Method 2 fit the Van’t Hoff relationship between the melting temperature and the RNA concentration.
 Method 3 combined Method 1 & 2, by using the Van’t Hoff equation to globally fit the entire data set to one regression model.
 (3) Fractional error between methods used for a test of two-state folding.
 Non two-state folding generates a fractional error between methods that is greater than 0.15.